-Diameter Method 1) Select 25 strands at random and measure the diameters of each with the ruler.
+Diameter Method 1) Continuing with the same box of spaghetti, select 25 strands at random and measure the diameters of each with the ruler.
 Record and report in standard form each measurement, as well as, the uncertainty in cm.
 Calculate the mean and estimate the uncertainty in the mean in cm.
 Explain your estimate.
 Would more measurements increase the accuracy in the mean?
 Why or why not?
 (Hint: What is the criterion for the accuracy in the mean decreasing with increased measurements?)